 Introduction to Multiple Intelligence (MI) Theory: Howard Gardner's theory was introduced as a framework for understanding cognitive strengths.
 The session clarified that MI is a guiding framework for educational practices, not a rigid scientific theory.
 Its influence has been significant in progressive education, encouraging schools to diversify teaching methods.

-Deep Dive: Linguistic Intelligence (Word-Smart): This intelligence is defined as the ability to use language effectively, both orally and in writing.
+Linguistic Intelligence (Word-Smart): This intelligence is defined as the ability to use language effectively, both orally and in writing.
 Individuals with this strength are captivated by words and enjoy reading, writing, and word games.
 Classroom applications include encouraging creative writing, organizing debates, using learning journals, and challenging students to summarize texts.

-Deep Dive: Logical-Mathematical Intelligence (Number/Reasoning-Smart): This is the ability to analyze problems logically and perform mathematical operations.
+Logical-Mathematical Intelligence (Number/Reasoning-Smart): This is the ability to analyze problems logically and perform mathematical operations.
 Individuals with this intelligence are drawn to numbers and logic, are strong at abstract thinking, and prefer rational explanations.
 Strategies for engaging these learners include using puzzles and brainteasers, designing experiments, and assigning tasks that involve classifying or sequencing ideas.

-Rethink "Intelligence": The core message is that intelligence is multifaceted.
-Educators must move beyond a single, narrow definition and recognize the diverse strengths students possess.
+1. Rethink "Intelligence": Educators must move beyond a single definition and recognize diverse strengths.

 Day 2: Visual-Spatial and Bodily-Kinesthetic Intelligence